Canberra is growing fast. To support this population growth the ACT Government aims to enable 30,000 new homes by 2030.

 Missing middle housing includes low-rise:

-• Multi-occupancy housing (such as dual- and tri-occupancy housing)
+• multi-occupancy housing (such as dual- and tri-occupancy housing)

-• Terraces and townhouses
+• terraces and townhouses

-• Low-rise apartments (up to three storeys)
+• apartments (up to three storeys).

 The focus of this guide is Multi-occupancy housing, Terraces and townhouses, and Low-rise apartments.